 On other trips you will arrive to find the house partially built.
 In that case, your team might concentrate on installing siding, windows, doors, floors, roofing, or drywall.
 Once the exterior of the house nears completion, efforts focus on finishing the interior.
-Yet in other trips you will renovate an apartment in a block of flats.
-In this case, your team will do only interior work and might scrap the old paint off walls, paint, tile bathroom and kitchen floors, change wooden floors, etc.

 A GV team is sometimes subdivided into smaller work units that will assist at construction sites scattered throughout the area.
-Don't expect to see a home completed during your stay.
+Don't expect to see a house completed during your stay.
 However, if your team is involved in the final stages of construction on a house, you might be lucky enough to attend the house dedication.
-Being part of the partner family receiving the traditional keys to their new home is an unforgettably moving experience.
+Being part of the partner family receiving the traditional Bible and keys to their new home is an unforgettably moving experience.